Ladies and gentlemen, your pilot is unconscious

 Until the First World War Aviation Historical Society decided – in 2004 – to erect the memorial at Saint-Omer, there was no single monument to honour all lost military aviators from all conflicts.
 Until Tristan makes this film there will be no single silver-screen tribute to them all.

-The weather at Estrée Blanche worsened as the season dipped into a wintry December (1917), and fog made reconnaissance in the whole area extraordinarily difficult.
-22 squadron was tasked with finding out what the enemy was up to around Cambrai, information which headquarters badly needed.
+The weather at Estrée Blanche aerodrome worsened in mid-November (1917), and fog made reconnaissance in the whole area extraordinarily difficult.
+22 Squadron, still under the command of Major Leonard Learmount, was tasked with finding out what the enemy was up to around German-held Cambrai, information which headquarters badly needed for the planned British assault there on the Hindenburg Line, a heavily fortified German defensive line to the west of the town.

 A and B Flights of 22 Squadron with a Bristol Fighter early in 1918.